 Taylor is a scholar of racial inequality in public policy making and the various ways that Black communities have challenged or resisted these constraints.
 She writes extensively on race and politics, Black social movements and organizing, and radical activism and politics.
 Taylor is currently working on a project, tentatively titled, Morning in America or Black America’s Nightmare: Reaganism, Racism, and the Long Decade of the Nineteen Eighties, which will explore the persistence of racial inequality into the 1980s during the successive presidential terms of Ronald Reagan, despite claims of colorblind governance.

-Taylor is a widely sought public speaker and writer.
-In 2016, she was named one of the hundred most influential African Americans in the United States by The Root.
-She has been appointed as a Distinguished Lecturer for the Organization of American Historians by the Organization of American Historians, and as the Charles H. McIlwain University Preceptor at Princeton University from 2018-2021.
+Taylor is among the inaugural cohort of Freedom Scholars funded by the Casey Marguerite and Group Health Foundations.
+Taylor has been appointed as a Distinguished Lecturer for the Organization of American Historians by the Organization of American Historians.
+She was also named a Charles H. McIlwain University Preceptor at Princeton University from 2018-2021.